spencertipping/ni/doc/ni_by_example_1.md

 speakeasy
 ```

-As you might have suspected from the previous example, `.` is the string concatenation operator in Perl:
+As you might have suspected from the previous example, `.` is the string concatenation operator in Perl.

-### `p'r(...)'`: Print row
+### Perl Mapper return value

-Up to this point we have not discussed how or what the Perl operator returns; it turns out that this is less intuitive than one might expect.
-If we wanted to have a row of data we might try something like this:
+In each of the previous examples, there has been a single output value; what happens when we try returning multiple values?

 ```bash
 $ ni i[first second third] i[foo bar baz] p'c, a'